RECLAIMING IMPORT VAT IN THE NETHERLANDS

-Goods imported into Netherlands from a non-EU country must be cleared for customs when they reach the Dutch borders (International Airports or Sea Ports).
+Goods imported into Netherlands from abroad must be cleared for customs when they reach the Dutch’s borders (i.e. International Airports or Sea Ports).
 The customs declaration is usually handled by an appointed carrier, freight forwarder or customs broker and gives rise to the payment of import duty and taxes.

 A. What is a DDP shipment to Netherlands ?